 Ibérico Pork is a game changer.
 This tender meat has the ideal level of marbling, which means it doesn't have any weird clumps of fat but also does not sacrifice the flavor.
 These Spanish Ibérico pigs are well-known for producing some of the finest hams in the galaxy.
 You can read more about Ibérico here.

-Next, I suggest the Shanghainese Soup Dumpling with Hairy Crab Roe (see below on the right).
+Next, I suggest the Shanghainese Soup Dumpling with Hairy Crab Roe (see above).
 Was it one of the tastiest soup dumplings I've ever had?
 Yes, probably.
 Was it worth $10 (USD) for a single piece?
 Maybe.
 Would I order it again?
 Nah.
 I definitely recommend everyone to try it at least once but simply to cross it off the list.

-I did like the their Flaky Egg Tarts though (below on the left).
+I did like the their Flaky Egg Tarts though (see above).
 They warn that there is a 20 minute prep time for this dish so make sure you order it in advance instead of waiting until the end of the meal.
-These were the puffiest, freshest egg tarts I've ever had.
+These ere the puffiest, freshest egg tarts I've ever had.
 I'm guessing there is a wait time because they make them on the spot per order.
 Man, these totally just dissolved in my mouth.
 I have never seen anything that flaked harder than that egg tart.
 It definitely lives up to its name.

 So, the other appetizers and small plates were underwhelming.
 This included the South Australian Lobster Har Gow with Yunnan Ham.
 It came with a little tube of lobster oil that you could drip on top of your dumpling.
 Cool?
 The taste wasn't anything special.
 Their Black Truffle Siu Mai was also nothing to brag about.
 They made it with a soft quail egg and Ibérico pork then sprinkled a bit of shaved black truffle on top.
 Sure, this is way more gastronomically advanced than other siu mai dumplings but I really don't think it's worth the hype.